Money management has never been easier thanks to all of the different personal finance apps at our disposal today.

 After you get some money into your account, Acorns will start building an investment portfolio for you based on your financial situation and goals.
 Your answers will affect the investment recommendations Acorns gives you.

 Oh yeah, and it only costs you $1/month for all of this.
-Sign up or learn more here.
+Sign here for a free $5 bonus.

 Mylo is pretty much the Canadian version of Acorns.
 I'm Canadian so when I heard about Mylo I signed up instantly to test it out.